mitchcapper/FSClient/README.md

 -   Theme - Choose from the variety of themes for the dialer
 -   Recording Path - Where call recordings should be stored (to record a call you must right click on it and click record)
--   Global Focus Hotkey - allows setting a global hot key (like control+shift+p) to bring FSClient to the foreground and have keyboard focus
+-   Global Hotkeys - allows setting a global hot key (like control+shift+p) to bring FSClient to the foreground and have keyboard focus along with options for muting, answering, and ending calls
 -   Only Allow Numeric Input When Dialing - When enabled you can only dial numbers, \# and \*'s.
 This will automatically convert any letters typed to the proper key press per a normal keypad.
 If you